-For brevity, only Channel 1 will be discussed in the manual.
+For brevity, only Channel 1 (GPO 1) will be discussed in the manual.

 Channel 1: If set to include, Channel 1 will be included in the voting process.
-If set to exclude, the control will not be included in the process.
+If set to exclude, the input will not be included in the process.